 Grant PUD staff, security contractors and area law enforcement are patrolling the shoreline of the Wanapum reservoir to monitor and protect cultural resource sites seven days a week.

 Goal 5c - Providing for fish passage

 Working with stakeholders and regulatory agencies, Grant PUD modified its fish ladders to allow fish to safely pass at Wanapum Dam during the low reservoir elevation.
-More than 700,000 Chinook salmon, sockeye and steelhead have been observed successfully using the modified fish ladders.
-Working with regulatory agencies and stakeholders on the river, the utility has suspended a trap-and-haul program.
-The trap-and-haul program could be reinstated as a contingency if needed.
+More than 790,000 Chinook salmon, sockeye and steelhead have been observed successfully using the modified fish ladders.
+Once the intermediate pool raise is complete in December, the fish ladders will resume normal operations.

 Goal 5d - Facilitating safe public recreation

 Grant PUD recreation areas on the Priest Rapids reservoir are open to the public.
 The utility has accelerated planned renovations to boat launches on the reservoir, reducing environmental impacts and expenses.
 Some recreation areas are expected to reopen after a brief evaluation period following the intermediate pool raise.

 All of the 11 irrigators with surface-water withdrawals on the Wanapum reservoir have successfully acquired permits to modify their irrigation systems.

 Goal 6 - Wanapum Dam continues to operate

 During the Wanapum Spillway Response, the dam has and will continue to generate electricity and accomodate for river flows as it works with other operators on the Columbia River.